-Outgoing post, internal and external, may be left in Room G42 or in the Members' Common Room beside the post boxes.
+Outgoing post, internal and external, may be left in Democratic Services or the Members' Common Room.

-Message and Inquiry Service
+• Message and Inquiry Service

 Democratic Services staff act as a point of contact for all enquiries and telephone messages concerning Councillors from the general public, constituents and Council officers.